 - A red, irritated scalp

 These are the classic dandruff symptoms.
-When you use a dandruff shampoo, it’s designed to fight these symptoms; some contain active ingredients that fight Malassezia, to address the cause of the problem as well.
+When you use a dandruff shampoo, it’s designed to fight these symptoms; some contain active ingredients like pyrithione zinc that address the cause of the problem as well.

 It’s worth noting that there are other skin conditions that mimic these symptoms, but are distinct from dandruff.